Julie & Julia with Meryl Streep and Amy Adams. If you have a great product and get turned down, keep trying to sell it.

-Ask customers to explain when you don’t understand them, so you can meet their needs.
+Ask customers to explain when you don’t understand them so that you can meet their needs.

 Lesson: If you're new and nervous, don't say that to a customer.
 Ask for help.

 Bride and Prejudice with Aishwarya Rai and Martin Henderson.
-He is looking to invest in India, but because of his argument with Rai at the pool, he decides he won't.
+He wants to invest in India but decides he won't because of his argument with Rai at the pool.